nhuntwalker/rational_whimsy/rational_whimsy/TEST_PLAN.md

 ### Models

 - `Post` objects use the title as the string representation
-- `Post` objects have the proper attributes (title, body, created, published_date, modified, slug, status, featured)
+- `Post` objects have the proper attributes ("title", "body", "created", "published_date", "modified", "slug", "status", "featured")
 - The "published" model manager should return only `Post` objects with the "published" status
 - The first `Post` object in the list of published `Post` objects should be the most recent
 - Only one `Post` should be featured at a time

 ### Views